 12. Maria Full of Grace / 2004 (R)

 Maria Full of Grace is a 2004 popular drama movie directed by Joshua Marston.
-It narrates the story of a young Colombian woman named Maria.
-She becomes a drug mule to earn money for her family.
+It tells the story of a young Colombian woman named Maria who becomes a drug mule to earn money for her family.

 Catalina Sandino Moreno plays Maria, who received an Academy Award nomination for her performance.